There’s a new generation of “Women Drivers,” and they don’t just drive cars

 For Castillo, her passion has always been in the sky, even turning down a position in management so she could continue to fly and teach in flight school.
 She’s proud of the role she plays in inspiring more women to pursue a career in aviation.

-“I’m glad that I’m representing women who experienced that gender barrier, because I know it will have an effect on future generations,” said Dee.
+“I’m glad that I’m representing women who experienced that gender barrier, because I know it will have an effect on future generations,” said Castillo.
 “I hope I inspire more women to be like us, because the men in the industry are starting to realize that we are the same in terms of ability.”

 Castillo attributes the drive to pursue her passion to the women in her family, stating that she was inspired by their strength to take the lead.